From Library to Repository

 In January 2001, library visioning meetings were held.
 Participants included representatives from around the world and individuals with diversified backgrounds such as research, library science, informatics and integrated technology.
 Based on information received from the participants at the visioning meetings, input from library users and advice from library consultants, a futuristic plan of action was developed, and the library resources were expanded on the Web.

-The Virginia Henderson International Nursing Library website was re-designed in 2011 and operates within an improved environment that includes a more efficient data management system and powerful search engine.
+The Virginia Henderson International Nursing Library website was re-designed in 2011 and began its transition to open source repository platform that included a more efficient data management system and powerful search engine.

 There is no charge to submitting nurse authors for open-access or delayed-access status.
 The Henderson Repository remains free to all online patrons accessing any information contained in the repository.